19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Maps of Mithrinia/The World of Mithrinia.md

 ## Mithrinia Isn't a Place, It's an Idea

 Mithrinia is the name of the default setting for Myth & Shadow.
-But Mithrinia is not a series of maps.
-Mithrinia is an idea.
-Default maps are provided to support GMs and inspire ideas.
+But, Myth & Shadow is designed to support a wide variety of fantastic worlds.

 The core pieces of Mithrinia that are important for the gameplay of Myth & Shadow are:

-1. Magic is fickle.
-It is roll to cast and consumes a valuable resource.
+1. Magic is fickle and resource intensive.
-2. The dark is dangerous.
-The [Shadowcurse](../../Game%20Procedures/Hazards/Shadowcurse.md) makes it so PCs are always on edge.
+2. The world is dangerous and full of monsters.
-3. The divines are heavily worshipped, but are not directly observable or contactable.
+3. There are many gods worshipped throughout the world.
-4. Ancestries are lightweight and relatable as human or pseudo-human.
+4. Ancestries are human+ rather than intrinsically good or evil.

-This means that you should be able to use Myth & Shadow with a wide variety of published settings.
+This means that you should be able to use Myth & Shadow with a wide variety of published or homebrew settings.
 All you need to do is make sure those 3 things make sense in your setting.

 ### [Mithrinia World Map](Maps/Mithrinia%20World%20Map.md)